Does the data protection law stop me taking photographs of my children at school?

 For more information, please see our guidance for schools.

 A small group of pupils are photographed during a science lesson and the photo is to be used in the school prospectus.
-This will be personal data but will not breach the Act as long as the children and/or their guardians are aware this is happening and the context in which the photo will be used.
+This will be personal data but will not breach the law as long as the children and/or their guardians are aware this is happening and the context in which the photo will be used.

 A photograph is taken by a local newspaper of a school awards ceremony.
-As long as the school has agreed to this, and the children or their guardians are aware that photographs of those attending the ceremony may appear in the newspaper, this will not breach the Act.
+As long as the school has agreed to this, and the children or their guardians are aware that photographs of those attending the ceremony may appear in the newspaper, this will not breach the law.